IBM/watson-assistant-multi-bot-agent/README.md

 ### 3.1 Gather required details

-- Go to IBM Cloud dashboard and click on the Watson Assistant service instance.
+- Go to IBM Cloud Resource list and click on the Watson Assistant service instance.
-- On the Assistant Dashboard, click `Launch Tool`.
+- On the Watson Assistant Resource list page, click `Launch Watson Assistant`.
-- Click `Skills` tab.
+- Click `Skills` tab in the side bar.

 ![SkillsTab](images/SkillsTab.png)